 Students who are not appropriately dressed for school will not be permitted to attend classes. pictures, inappropriate shorts, inappropriate skorts, radios and other electronic devices that will disrupt the learning environment.
-Cell phones are not to be used in the classroom.
+Cellphones are not to be used in class unless otherwise instructed by the teacher.